 “Uncertainty” is quickly becoming a buzzword, but in the time of COVID-19, it’s an accurate assessment of the state of higher education surveys and evaluations.
-Teaching and learning have been dramatically transformed as institutions have been thrust into virtual learning mid-semester, and remote instruction is a completely new experience for many faculty members and students.
+Teaching and learning have been dramatically transformed as institutions have been thrust into virtual classrooms mid-semester, and remote instruction is a completely new experience for many faculty members and students.

 Everyone is adjusting to new tools, technologies, and techniques, and the volume of change is making it difficult to measure our current reality.
 Faculty are concerned about how evaluation results will impact their review, promotion, and tenure, while administrators want to gather useful data that can help students and instructors make the most of their online learning experience.

-We asked a panel from diverse institutions and backgrounds to discuss their plans for course evaluation this term and beyond.
+We asked a panel from diverse institutions and backgrounds to discuss their course evaluation plan this term and beyond.
 Our conversation with Pam Jones, Coordinator - Surveys & Credit Arrangements at Swinburne University of Technology (AU); Robyn Marschke, Director of Institutional Research at University of Colorado - Colorado Springs (UCCS); and Christa Smith, Academic Effectiveness Analyst at Washburn University revealed some common threads in their approach to course evaluations in the time of COVID-19 that could help you define your own path forward.

 Don’t stray too far from your institution’s standard.